Visit our Facebook Page for more information on the trail

 and the Ross County Parks and Trails Web Page

 The Paint Creek Recreational Trail (map) is a scenic 32-mile trail from Chillicothe to Washington Court House passes through the Historic Village of Frankfort, the Hopewell Culture National Historic Park/World Heritage Site, Pleasant Valley and Chillicothe.
 The trail is maintained by the City of Chillicothe, the Ross County Park District, City of Washington Court House and Tri-County Triangle Trail.
 CLICK HERE for link to a Google interactive map of the trail.
 Parking is available at the Shaw Wetland, Austin, Frankfort Brad Lightle Park, Hopewell Culture National Historic Park and Christman Park in Washington Court House and several locations in Chillicothe.
 Shaw Wetland, Frankfort and Hopewell Culture Historical Park and Yocktangee Park in Chillicothe have water, picnic shelters and toilets available.
 Restaurants are available in Washington Court House, Frankfort, Peasant Valley and Chillicothe.
-Austin Mills Brewery has recently opened (limited hours and days) at Austin Road and SR 138, located along the trail 3.5 miles west of Frankfort.
-For a regional look at trails follow this LINK.
+Austin Mills Brewery has recently opened (limited hours and days) at Austin Road and SR 138.

 Trail Maintenance Complete!
 Tri-County Triangle Trail Volunteers have completed work in removing the root bumps from Hopewell Mound Group on Sulfur Lick Road west to the Fayette County Line a distance of 16 miles.
 Tri-County Trail rented steer-skid with an asphalt shaving machine attachment to plane the trail root bumps then cracks will be sealed.
 Trail users will no longer need to be wary of bumps and the ride will be much improved.
 Thanks to the Ross County Park District for allowing us to do this work and Friends of the Little Miami River Trail for technical assistance on this project!